yashs662/rust_kanban/README.md

 ## Contribution
   Feel free to make a pull request or make a new issue, I am open to suggestions ✌️
 ## TODO
-- [ ] Implement previews for loading a save
 - [ ] Implement Card View and Board View
+- [ ] Add ability to export data to JSON / Switch to JSON for file saving (maybe? need to test speed of JSON vs savefile binary)
 - [ ] Implement Cloud saves (Google drive maybe? as i am not going to host a server)
 - [ ] De-clutter Code
 ## Completed Features
+- [x] Implement previews for loading a save
 - [x] Toast Message Implementation -- (Inspired by [nvim-notify](https://github.com/rcarriga/nvim-notify))
 - [x] Improve Help Messages
 - [x] Custom Keybindings